 One way or another, travelers will get through this border.
 Worst case scenario a traveler can come back into Vietnam and pop around through a different border.

 The Tigit contracts all state that customers must change oil and service the motorbikes in genuine Honda Head mechanic shops.
 Honda Head are also found in both Cambodia and Laos and the service remains to be professional.

 Cambodia in particular has excellent mechanics and breakdowns or problems are usually fixed quickly, professionally and cost efficiently.
 Even the backstreet mechanics seem to be vastly superior to the Vietnamese when it comes to mechanical skills and stocking quality parts!

 Laos also has a continuation of Honda Head but not many of them!
-In Laos, travellers must use backstreet mechanics, but as with Cambodia the mechanics seem skilful and stock high quality parts.
+In Laos, travelers must use backstreet mechanics, but as with Cambodia the mechanics seem skillful and stock high quality parts.

 Fixing motorbikes in both Cambodia and Laos is not a problem!